Marvin Ceballos

-Marvin José Ceballos Flores (born 22 April 1992) is a Guatemalan professional footballer who last played as a midfielder for Liga Nacional club Xinabajul and the Guatemala national team.
+Marvin José Ceballos Flores (born 22 April 1992) is a Guatemalan professional footballer who plays as a midfielder for Liga Guate club Marquense.

-Career
+Club career

 Comunicaciones

-Ceballos made his professional debut with C.S.D.
-Comunicaciones of the Liga Nacional de Fútbol de Guatemala on 21 August 2011 against Xelajú.
+Ceballos made his professional debut with Comunicaciones of the Liga Nacional de Fútbol de Guatemala on 21 August 2011 against Xelajú.
 He started the match and earned a yellow card as Comunicaciones lost 1–0.
 He made his international club debut three days later in the CONCACAF Champions League against Costa Rican side, Herediano.
 He started that match and scored the first goal for his side as they went on to win 2–0.
 Ceballos then scored his first league goal of his career on 7 December 2011 against Xelajú as Comunicaciones won 3–0.

 Ceballos ended the 2013–14 season with nine yellow cards but lowered that down to two for the 2014–15 season.

 Indy Eleven

 On 4 August 2015, it was announced that Ceballos had signed with Indy Eleven of the North American Soccer League in the United States.